 Founded as the nation’s first private military college, Norwich University is an important part of America’s proud military history.
 Our Master of Arts in Military History program reflects, honors, and extends Norwich’s military heritage.

-Download a free brochure for more information about this program.
+Request more information about this program.

 - Students select elective courses.